GoogleCloudPlatform/gce-rescue/README.md

 4. You will perform the necessary actions with the broken disk to fix it
 5. After that, the VM will be rebooted in normal mode with a fixed old disk

-GCE Rescue has an important advantage over creating a duplicate VM instance to repair a faulty boot disk - you don't need to waste time recreating the environment (VPC Networks, Firewalls, VPNs, routes, etc.) because you're using an existing and already configured instance.
+GCE Rescue has an important advantage over creating a duplicate VM instance to repair a faulty boot disk. **You don't need to waste time recreating the environment *(VPC Networks, Firewalls, VPNs, routes, etc.)* because you're using an existing and already configured instance.**

 > **Warning**
+>
 > **GCE Rescue is not an official Google Cloud product.**
 > **Google Cloud does not accept any responsibility for the use of this tool.**
 > The Google Cloud Support team maintains this repository, but the product is experimental and, therefore, it can be unstable.